Business

 4. Simplifying your supply chain

 While it can help to offer a wide range of products, this places additional strain on your supply chain.
-More products mean expanding your supply chain, dealing with more vendors, and more complicated logistics.
+More products mean expanding your supply chain, dealing with more vendors, and dealing with more complicated logistics.
 Where possible, remove or combine products to simplify your supply chain and save yourself time and headaches.
-Even larger companies are streamlining the products they offer, consolidating operations, and building supply chain resilience to limit future disruptions.

 5. Managing logistics